 Treuchtlingen castle ruins

-In the first half of the 12th century, a hilltop castle with a stone residential tower and several forecourts was built on a spur to the west of the village of Treuchtlingen.
-The founder of the complex was probably the local nobility, who had inhabited a permanent stone house on the Altmühl since the 10th/11th century.
-But it was not until 1340 that the lords of Treuchtlingen succeeded in buying the upper castle free of all foreign rights.
-In the following decades, the Treuchtlingen knights reached the peak of their power.
-They were the sole lords of the town, which had been raised to the status of a market town, with its two castles and the surrounding area.
+In the first half of the 12th century, a hilltop castle with a stone tower and several forecourts was built on a mountain spur to the west of the village of Treuchtlingen.
+The castle was probably founded by the local nobility, who had lived in a permanent stone house on the Altmühl since the 10th/11th century.
+However, it was not until 1340 that the Treuchtlingen lords succeeded in buying the Upper Castle free of all foreign rights.
+In the following decades, the Treuchtlingen knights reached the height of their power.
+They were the sole lords of the town, which had been elevated to a market town, with its two castles and the surrounding area.

-The dynasty died out in 1422.
+The family died out in 1422.
 In the middle of the 15th century, the marshals of Pappenheim acquired the castles and the lordship.
-Their Treuchtlingen line was able to maintain its independence for another 200 years before the town fell to the margraviate of Ansbach.
-However, the Pappenheims had already let the hilltop castle fall into disrepair by the end of the 15th century.
-Today, the castle ruins, which have been restored in an exemplary manner, are a worthwhile excursion destination with a great view of the town of Treuchtlingen lying at its feet.
+Their Treuchtlingen line was able to maintain its independence for a further 200 years before the town fell to the Margraviate of Ansbach.
+However, the Pappenheimers had already allowed the hilltop castle to fall into disrepair towards the end of the 15th century.
+Today, the exemplarily restored castle ruins are a worthwhile excursion destination with a fantastic view of the town of Treuchtlingen lying at its feet.

 Am Schlossberg